Schedule

 Time and pure essences of materials and execution worked upon a certain rock, old as creation.
 And it became magically fertile.
 The first egg was named “Data”.

 openBIM Buddha said, “With our data, we make the world.”
 Forces caused the egg to hatch.
 From it came specification.
-The nature of Specifications was irrepressible!Brendan Kenny, ArchitectusPre-Design, Construction, DesignBILTArchitecture, Model ManagementAutodeskSynopsis:
+The nature of Specifications was irrepressible!Brendan Kenny, ArchitectusPre-Design, Design, ConstructionBILTArchitecture, Model ManagementAutodeskSynopsis:

 This session will present a case study of a high-rise residential tower, which focuses on documentation and modelling expectations required from a builder within the current industry.